 This is one of the most popular cafes to work and eat in Canggu so you know they won’t be kicking you out after an hour.
 On a Friday, stay ’til late for live music.

-In Indonesian, the word ‘cinta’ means love and the cafe promises to cook with care and serve with love.
+In Indonesian, the word ‘cinta’ means love, thus the cafe promises to cook with care and serve with love.
 What more could you want in a place?

 Indonesian best food in Canggu

 Don’t think overpriced smoothie bowls are your only option for eating in Bali: some of the best food in Canggu is super cheap